sirodoht/sirodoht.com/content/blog/33-questions-and-numeral-systems.md

 [33 Questions](https://github.com/MarkDunne/33-questions) is a GitHub repository with the purpose of coming up with exactly 33 polar questions (yes or no questions) which will be able to identify every person living on Earth.

+Here is its README.

+> \# 33 Questions
+>
+> There are a little over 7 billion people in the world.
+That's about 2^33 people.
+>
+> We could give everybody on the planet a unique series of 33 1s and 0s, and identify anyone by their personal series.
+But that would be boring.
+>
+> What if, instead assigning 1s and 0s, we had 33 'Yes' or 'No' general questions that, when answered correctly, uniquely identified everyone on the planet.
+Does this set of questions exist and if they do, what are they?
+The aim of this project is to answer those questions.
+>
+> The perfect set of questions will be notoriously difficult to produce.
+Every question will have to almost exactly divide the population between 'Yes' and 'No', as well as being completely independent of all other questions.
+>
+> As an example, having both the questions "Are you male?" and "Are you below the median age?" will not work because there are more females above the median age than men.
+Separately they might divide the population, but together they will not split the population into 4 group of 25% as required.
+>
+> To contribute to the project, open up a pull request and add your question to the list below.
+All questions are open to debate and discussion.
+> The Questions (open to debate)
+>* Do you identify yourself as male?
+>* Do you currently live in one of the following countries: China, India, The United States, Indonesia, Brazil or Pakistan?

 ## How they plan to do it

 ### Short Answer